 - Preserve the liquid released from the prawns in a separate bowl.

 - Heat the same pan over medium heat.
-Add chopped onions & 2 tbsp ghee/clarified butter.
+Add chopped onions & 2 tablespoon ghee/clarified butter.

 - Stir fry the onions until golden.